-The AC is responsible for making the necessary recommendations to the Board such that an opinion regarding the adequacy and effectiveness of the risk management and internal control systems of the Group can be made by the Board in the annual report of the Company according to the requirements of the Catalist Rules and the Code.
+The AC is responsible for making the necessary recommendations to the Board such that an opinion regarding the adequacy and effectiveness of the risk management and internal control systems of the Group can be made by the Board in the annual report of the Company according to the requirements of the Listing Manual and the Code.

-The Company has engaged an independent accounting firm, IA Essential Sdn Bhd, Malaysia, as its internal auditors ("internal auditors").
-The Internal Auditors have presented their internal audit plan to the AC and the Board during FY2016 to assist the AC and the Board in their review of the Group's risk management and internal control systems focusing on financial, operational, compliance and information technology controls.
+The Company has engaged an independent accounting firm, IA Essential Sdn Bhd, Malaysia, as its internal auditors ("Internal Auditors").
+The Internal Auditors have presented their internal audit plan to the AC and the Board during FY2015 to assist the AC and the Board in their review of the Group's risk management and internal control systems focusing on financial, operational, compliance and information technology controls.
+The Internal Auditor will commence work during the end of third quarter of 2015.